-We all have expensive equipment at home that needs to be plugged into a power socket, whether it's a TV, computer, laptop, smartphone, gaming console, or countless other devices.
+We all have expensive equipment at home that needs to be plugged into a power socket, whether it's a TV, computer, laptop, smartphone, gaming console, or countless other devices that make up a home theater.
 In the case of spikes or power surges you want to protect your gadgets and the best way to do that is to get yourself a surge protector.
-With multiple outlets, you can ensure that not only is everything plugged in, but that it'll be protected.
+The best surge protectors have multiple outlets so you can ensure that not only is everything plugged in, but that it'll be protected.

 The tower design allows this surge protector to sit nicely on a desk or in the corner of the room.
 It has a retractable cord for a clean look, 10 power outlets, and four USB ports.
 Each outlet has a switch so you can power off devices individually if required.